zhangyuyi99/final-year-project/particle jammed soft finger building manual.md

 # How to build a particle jammed soft finger

 Many thing can go wrong we you are trying to make a particle jammed soft finger.
-Here is a manual with procedures together with some tips!
+Here is a manual with procedures and some tips!

 ## 1. 3D print the skeleton

-## 2. 3D print a mold
+## 2. 3D print the mold

 ## 3. Build silica gel shell